-Passports should be valid for at least six months beyond the date of arrival in Ecuador.
 All visitors should hold an onward or return ticket, and must demonstrate proof of sufficient funds for their stay in the country.
 Extensions are possible for travellers who do not need a visa to enter Ecuador.
-Those who are travelling to the Galapagos Islands need to register with the government prior to arrival on the following website: http://www.gobiernogalapagos.gob.ec/pre-registro-tct/.
-It is highly recommended that travellers' passports have at least six months validity remaining after the intended date of departure from their travel destination.
+Those who are travelling to the Galapagos Islands need to register with the government prior to arrival.
+It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-A 10 percent service charge is usually added to good quality hotel and restaurant bills, but often the waitron does not receive this fee, so it is discretionary to add another five to 10 percent as a tip.
+A 10 percent service charge is usually added to bills at good-quality hotels and restaurants, but patrons often add another five to 10 percent as a tip.
 Taxi drivers do not expect to be tipped but tour guides usually do.

-Due to a risk of kidnapping and armed crime, travel to the northeastern areas bordering Colombia is not advisable, and travel to the northern provinces of Sucumbios and Orellana should be avoided.
-Travellers should also avoid hiking to Volcan Pichincha via Cruz Loma as violent gangs are known to operate in the wooded areas; a cable car provides access, but there have been several cases of armed robbery and rape reported in the area.
-Several incidents have also occurred along the hiking trail up Cerro Mandango near Vilcabamba, Loja, in which hikers have been robbed of all valuables by masked men.
+Travellers should also avoid hiking to Volcan Pichincha via Cruz Loma, as violent gangs are known to operate in the wooded areas; a cable car provides access, but there have been several cases of armed robbery and rape reported in the area.
+Several incidents have also occurred along the hiking trail up Cerro Mandango near Vilcabamba, Loja, where masked men have robbed hikers of all valuables.

-Travellers entering Ecuador do not have to pay customs duty on 400 cigarettes or 25 cigars or 500g tobacco; 3 litres of alcoholic beverages; perfume for personal use; and gifts and personal effects to the value of US$500.
+Travellers entering Ecuador do not have to pay customs duty on 400 cigarettes, 25 cigars or 500g tobacco, three litres of alcoholic beverages, and perfume for personal use.

 Embassy of Ecuador, Washington DC, United States: +1 202 234 7200.